Pros and Cons of Living in Queretaro

 Expats, digital nomads and retirees living in Queretaro responded:

 "Expats and digital nomads living in Queretaro appreciate the city's vibrant culture, friendly locals, and affordable cost of living.
 They also enjoy the city's colonial architecture, delicious food, and easy access to outdoor activities.
-On the other hand, some expats and digital nomads may find the city's limited public transportation and lack of English-speaking services to be a challenge," explained one expat living in Queretaro.
+On the other hand, some expats and digital nomads may find the city's limited public transportation and lack of English-speaking services to be a challenge," said one in Queretaro.

 Connect